Understanding Metrics by Cohort (Advanced Analytics)

 The gap: 200 - 160 = 40 emails were sent to leads that have since been deleted, but their stats are still counted in your campaign analytics.

-If the goal is to check how many InMail, profile view, or messages are sent, please look at the outbox and manually look for them.
-Just note that the outbox only shows the last 30 days.
+To check how many InMails, profile views, or messages were sent, look at the Outbox and filter manually.
+Note that the Outbox only shows the last 30 days.

-For the connection requests, you can choose the data type acceptance rate.
+For connection requests, you can select the Acceptance Rate data type.

-You can look at the outbox and filter based on emails.
-However, the outbox only shows the last 30 days of emails sent.
+There is currently no option to filter stats by sender.
+You can look at the Outbox and filter by email account, but the Outbox only shows the last 30 days of sent emails.